-- The Chair would pass on issues raised regarding Policy DM18 to the relevant Portfolio Holder. - It was reported that there were still issues with sand being removed from outside properties on the beachfront at Heacham Sand Dunes.
+The notes from the previous meeting were agreed as a correct record.
+Matters Arising The Chair would pass on issues raised regarding Policy DM18 to the relevant Portfolio Holder.
+It was reported that there were still issues with sand being removed from outside properties on the beachfront at Heacham Sand Dunes.
 Catherine Harries agreed to liaise with Paul Bland on this.

-CH/PB

-5 FUNDING GROUP UPDATE

-Dave Robson provided an update to the Group:

-- The Funding Group continued to meet approximately three times a year. - Voluntary donations were still being received for the recycling work. - Funds not required for the recycling work would be carried over for the recharge work when required. - Beach levels were regularly monitored during the year and were currently at healthy levels, therefore a recharge was not required at present. - When a recharge was required, a variety of options would be considered.
-It was acknowledged that there was a significant amount of preparation involved before a recharge could commence. - More information on the work of the CIC was available in the recent Local Sea Defences Newsletter.

-In response to a question regarding consideration of a hard defence it was explained that these could be damaging to the environment and the beach and, in a couple of generations time, could require a recharge to maintain structural integrity.

-Comments were also made regarding the creation of Denver Sluice in the 1940's and the impact that this may have on the Wash and the Ouse.
+ID CH/PB 5 FUNDING GROUP UPDATE Dave Robson provided an update to the Group: The Funding Group continued to the Group.
+The Funding Group continued to meet approximately three times a year.
+Voluntary donations were still being received for the recycling work.
+Funds not required for the recycling work would be carried over for the recharge work when required.
+Beach levels were regularly monitored during the year and were currently at healthy levels, therefore a recharge was not required at present.
+When a recharge was required, a variety of options would be considered.
+It was acknowledged that there was a significant amount of preparation involved before a recharge could commence.
+More information on the work of the CIC was available in the recent Local Sea Defences Newsletter.
+In response to a question regarding consideration of a hard defence it was explained that these could be damaging to the environment and the beach and, in a couple of generations time, could require a recharge to maintain structural integrity. in the 1940's and the impact that this may have on the Wash and the Ouse.
 It was explained that this could be looked at as part of a wider Environment Agency project on the future of the fens.

-6 COASTAL MANAGEMENT PLAN (Pages 6 - 14)

-A presentation and update on the Hunstanton Coastal Management Plan was provided (as attached).
+6 COASTAL MANAGEMENT PLAN (Pages 6 - 14) A presentation and update on the Hunstanton Coastal Management Plan was provided (as attached).
 Those present were reminded that options had been consulted on last year and then shortlisted.

 Funding would be required and then the options would be presented to the Borough Council's Cabinet for consideration as the Council would be part funding the works.
 It was explained that other plans for the regeneration of Hunstanton had caused a slight delay in taking the options forward as this potentially included work to the promenade.